-The DAPP Crisis: Accepting Referrals for Parents in Family Court
+The DAPP Crisis: Accepting Self-Referrals for Parents in Family Court

 The backlog caused by COVID restrictions has caused a crisis in DAPP provision with many parents unable to find a place and complete vital work to increase their child/ren's safety.
 This post gives further information about DAPPs and how to refer yourself or a client to DV-ACTs programme.

 In May 2022 Cafcass announced temporary measures to meet the crisis in Domestic Abuse Perpetrator Programmes (DAPP) provision.
 DAPPs are usually delivered face to face in a group setting meaning that this service was hit particularly hard by COVID restrictions.
 Many providers now face significant backlogs for services that were struggling even before the pandemic with chronic underfunding and lack of resources.